BoiseState/CS390/notes/lesson_plans.md

 * Watch Big O Notation (from the author of our textbook) at url: https://www.youtube.com/watch?v=v4cd1O4zkGw
 * Assign reading material for next class:
-[Re-read chapters 1,2,3 Cracking the Coding Interview 6th ed]
+[Re-read chapters 4,5,7 from Cracking the Coding Interview 6th ed]